 - Offer a cross-study approach to different subjects that allow the development of specific interests in the numerous fields of communication;

 - Offer a high-level background in order to enter the world of employment in any country of the world;

 - Allow the student to be part of an intercultural group of students and lecturers enabling a free and dynamic exchange of ideas;

 - Introduce students to high level national and international careers.

 A basic requirement for all international students, in order to be admitted to an Italian University Master Course, is that they hold a college or university degree equivalent to a three-year first level University Italian degree (in Humanistic, Legal, Economic and Social subject) and that have successfully completed the equivalent number of years of education as an Italian graduate: at least 15 years of study (from primary school to university graduation).

-After the class experience, the student goes through a 300-hour training course (minimum required), to complete the educational program and has to discuss a final Project Work.
+After the class experience, the student goes through a 300-hour training course (minimum required), to complete the educational programme and has to discuss a final Project Work.

-Study tour to Washington D.C. and New York
+Study tour of Washington D.C. and New York

 The 11th Edition of the Master degree course in “Communication for International Relations” includes a Study Tour to Washington DC and New York.

-The Study Tour to U.S. is the ideal place to get in touch with current international affairs: nowadays Washington and New York are the main centers for politics and international affairs as location of International Organizations (as Monetary Fund, The World Bank, UN Palace), lobbying firms and International Universities.
+The Study Tour the U.S. is the ideal place to get in touch with current international affairs: nowadays Washington and New York are the main centres for politics and international affairs as the location of International Organizations (as Monetary Fund, The World Bank, UN Palace), lobbying firms and International Universities.